sotoplatero/apologify/src/content/articles/write-apology-letter-friend-forgetting-important-date/index.md

 #### Scenario Introduction

-Not acknowledging a friend’s graduation can feel deeply hurtful late in their life journey.
+Not acknowledging a friend's graduation can feel deeply hurtful late in their life journey.

 > Dear [Friend's Name],
 >
 > I am writing this letter with a heavy heart since I completely forgot your graduation, and I feel awful about it.
 This was a significant milestone, and I should have been there to honor your achievement.
 >
 > I am genuinely sorry for not showing up.
 Your hard work deserves recognition, and I would love to hear all about your graduation.
-Let’s meet up for lunch soon—I want to celebrate you properly.
+Let's meet up for lunch soon—I want to celebrate you properly.
 >
 > Thank you for being such an understanding friend.
 >